Edmonton Police Service logo

 When will the recording begin and end?

-How will I know if a body worn camera is “on” during my encounter with a member of the Edmonton Police Service?
+How will I know if a body worn video camera is “on” during my encounter with a member of the Edmonton Police Service?

 At the end of every shift, the members dock their cameras and footage will be automatically uploaded.
 A retention schedule that applies to police records will be applied to the storage of this data, depending on the nature of the interactions (ex. if footage is captured during a criminal investigation versus a bylaw investigation).